Arctic Canada and Greenland

 As you enjoy the camaraderie and great food served on deck, the captain will make sure the ship turns slowly a full 360 degrees, giving you a fantastic view of the panorama around you.

 With the long light of polar summer nights you may find yourself waking up at unusual hours.
 Take the opportunity to go out on deck alone and watch the scenery and wildlife drift by.
 Deckside is where it all happens!

 Learn from the experts

-Polar cruises all bring expert lecturers along, teaching you about such subjects as history, wildlife, photography and exploration.
+Polar cruises all bring expert lecturers along, teaching you about such subjects as history, flora and fauna, photography and exploration.

 Ponder the sacrifices

 At some point during your cruise you will visit historic sites and come eye to eye with poignant reminders of those who gave their lives during the exploration of the High Arctic.
 Take a moment to learn more about their fate and honour their sacrifices.

 As you get close to the Arctic Circle, the days lengthen and nights shorten.
 In June and July, above the Arctic Circle, the sun will not set at all and this a great time to come out on deck at "night" and see what nature has on offer.